Compare courses from top Australian unis, TAFEs and other training organisations.

 Medical Receptionist Course Fees

-Australia offers 15 medical receptionist course fees courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 19 medical receptionist course fees courses in 2026, ranging from Diploma to Master's Degree.
 You can study medical receptionist course fees fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 5 months to 8 years to complete.
-Many programmes offer pathways into roles such as Community Wellness Officer or further health administration study.
+Courses typically take 8 months to 8 years to complete.
+Graduates work in GP clinics and allied health settings, and some courses may be eligible for state-subsidised training or VET Student Loans.

 Frequently Asked Questions